on

 void \Channel\Client::on(string $event_name, callback $callback_function)

-Subscribe to the event $event_name and register a callback $callback_function to be called when the event occurs.
+Subscribe to the $event_name event and register the callback $callback_function that will be triggered when the event occurs.

 $event_name

-The name of the subscribed event, which can be any string.
+The name of the event to subscribe to, which can be any string.

 $callback_function

-The callback function triggered when the event occurs.
-The function prototype is callback_function(mixed $event_data). $event_data is the event data passed when the event is published.
+The callback function that is triggered when the event occurs.
+The function prototype is callback_function(mixed $event_data). $event_data is the event data passed during the event publishing.

 Note:

-If two callback functions are registered for the same event, the latter one will override the former one.
+If two callback functions are registered for the same event, the second callback function will override the first one.

 Example

-Multi-process Worker (multiple servers), where one client sends a message and it is broadcast to all clients.
+Multi-process Worker (multi-server), a client sends a message, broadcasting to all clients.

 start.php